ianlovering/python-ssl/README.md

 The modules will be installed to /usr/local/lib/python2.7/dist-packages/ilssl.

-To use do 'import ilssl.ssl as ssl' and use the same way as the built in python ssl module.
+Do 'import ilssl.ssl as ssl' and use the same way as the built in python ssl module.